GLOBAL MARKETS-Stocks dip on U.S. jobs data, oil climbs further

 Reuters Poll - Global stock market outlook https://tmsnrt.rs/3nT0J5r

-(Reporting by Rodrigo Campos; Additional reporting by Ritvik Carvalho and Bozorgmehr Sharafedin in London, Shriya Ramakrishnan and Shivani Kumaresan in Bengaluru; Editing by Jan Harvey)
+(Reporting by Rodrigo Campos; Additional reporting by Ritvik Carvalho and Bozorgmehr Sharafedin in London, Shriya Ramakrishnan and Shivani Kumaresan in Bengaluru; Editing by Jan Harvey and Bernadette Baum)

 ((rodrigo.campos@reuters.com;; +1 (332) 219-1131;; Reuters Messaging: http://www.twitter.com/rodrigocampos))